 The financial results are also communicated via RNS announcements.

-The Chief Executive and Executive Director conduct press interviews, both immediately following the results publications as well as in between results events.
+The Chief Executive and Executive Directors conduct press interviews, both immediately following the results publications as well as in between results events.
 Senior management also participates in investor roadshows and meetings in between results events as appropriate.

 The Board pays particular attention to the votes cast by the shareholders at the Annual General Meeting.
 In the event that a significant proportion (>20% including proxies) of independent votes are cast against a resolution at a General Meeting of the Company, the Board intends, on a timely basis, to explain any action it has taken or will take as a result of that vote.